Recipes & Formulasfoundationalprofessional bakers and confectioners9 min read

 Scaling formulas up and down: yield, costing and the things that don't scale

 A production bakery rewrites its formulas every day: 40 loaves on Tuesday, 220 for a Saturday market, a one-off 12 kg of croissant dough for a hotel order.
 Baker's percentage exists precisely so this is fast and error-free - but it only solves half the problem.
 Percentages scale the ingredients; they say nothing about how much dough to make for a target number of finished loaves, or about the handful of variables that stubbornly refuse to scale with batch size.
 This article covers all three: the scaling maths, yield (loss) conversion, and the non-linear adjustments.
-See img-scaling-flow-diagram for the whole method on one page.
+See the figure below for the whole method on one page.

 For the underlying language of formulas, read the companion article Baker's percentage: the universal language of professional formulas (A8); for the production-process side of growing a bakery, see Scaling up: artisan to industrial (A5).